2016 should be an interesting year for the adoption of HRV.

-But what’s surprised me is the relative lack of adoption by the sports-data analysis platforms.
-Currently you only get the in-depth analysis from ithlete/BIOFORCE HRV, Elite HRV, EMFIT QS and some others – ie the from the relatively small app-based players.
+But what surprised me is the relative lack of adoption by the sports-data analysis platforms.
+Currently, you only get the in-depth analysis from ithlete/BIOFORCE HRV, Elite HRV, EMFIT QS and some others – ie from the relatively small app-based players.

 Sure you can see some of the more important measures (like RMSSD, pnn50, LF/HF ratio, SD1 or SD2**) in sporttracks desktop, or EPOC on Movescount and the recovery time HRV data is displayed on Garmin Connect and Polar Flow.
 But typically the bigger players just show a few bits of data and NOT analysis.
 There’s a number..but so what?
 Where’s the insight and actionability?

 Elite HRV seem to have based their business model on a great, free app BUT a paid-for team/coaching product.
 Nice to have your team/squad’s data summarized on a dashboard.
 So there’s clearly a benefit and opportunity in similar areas for others.

 Ithlete are probably better known than Elite HRV and have been around for longer.
 So it was no surprise to see Training Peaks recently partner with ithlete.
 Great move for ithlete and their credibility (ithlete and BIOFORCEHRV both come under the HRV Fit Ltd organisation).
 Great move for TP users.